Exus Blog Article

 The FDCPA also includes a provision that more stringent state laws supersede the federal regulation.
-State regulations vary significantly: many require collections agencies to be licensed, bonded or both, and most forbid specific unfair practices, in a similar manner to the FDCPA.
+State regulations vary significantly: many require collection agencies to be licensed, bonded, or both, and most forbid specific unfair practices, in a similar manner to the FDCPA.

 The relationship between customers and banks has changed dramatically during the last thirty years, opening further doors to technological intervention.
 According to McKinsey, 65% of customers interact with their banks through multiple non-branch channels, and human interactions are generally reserved for more complex problems (75% of agent phone calls could not have been resolved without human intervention).

 However, the same report observes that customers who use multiple channels to deal with their bank are 60% more likely to be active retail branch users: face-to-face business has not died out.
 Mid-size banks are particularly keen on tech adoption, with 79% of operational leaders believing their institutions’ survival depends on updating legacy systems.

 US banks also face growing competition from fintech firms who are offering new financial services: around 18% of US fintech are directly focused on disrupting the retail banking market.
 The banks who have successfully resisted this disruption have focused on customer relationships (the first priority identified by a recent Deloitte report), transforming branch operations to improve effectiveness and reduce costs, and developing cost-efficient remote models.
 These models - call centres, online service, and chatbots - are intended to improve customer loyalty.

 The US debt market is fast-moving and under pressure – and changing quickly as a result.